It’s what I do…

 Let me take you into a typical day for me.

-• Before the earth and sun get up I try and take time for my fine art, even if it just a hour.
+Before the earth and sun wake up, I try to take time for my fine art, even if it’s just an hour.
+I work on the computer for a bit before turning on the compressor to airbrush.

 Thank you so much for looking, I love what I do and love to share with you all.